elicia4/linux_notes/commands/sudo.md

 # `sudo`

-Notes taken on this video by LearnLinuxTV: https://youtu.be/07JOqKOBRnU
+Notes taken on [this video](https://youtu.be/07JOqKOBRnU) and other resources.

 [***go back to README***](/README.md)